 The detailed collection of crime statistics is an important tool for law enforcement and policymakers to use to analyze and address the social issue of crime.
 Understanding the contours of criminal conduct allows government to focus law enforcement resources appropriately.
 As a consequence, there is a wealth of statistical information available regarding crime in our nation and our state.
 However, the information must be used with caution and with an understanding of its limits.
-This section provides links to these statistics and explanations about their use.

 When examining crime statistics it is important to understand what type of statistics they are, how they are collected and for what purpose they are designed.
 Broadly defined, these statistics can be separated into several categories.
 They are:

 Reported crime.
 Most law enforcement agencies collect data on reported crimes.
 Since the 1930s the Federal Bureau of Investigation has established nationwide reporting standards and collects the data for publishing on an established schedule.
 The reporting is done through standard forms completed by each individual law enforcement agency.
 The FBI tracks two categories of offenses.
 Part I index crimes include seven types of major offenses broken into violent crime and property crime.
 Part I offenses are generally the offenses used consistently in the media in reporting crime trends.
 Part II index offenses track less serious offenses.

 Although the FBI uniform crime report statistics are the most comprehensive statistics available, there are several inherent weaknesses that the user should be aware of.
 First, because they reflect only reported crime, they do not necessarily represent actual crime figures since not all crimes are reported to the police.
 As a consequence, in communities where residents are reluctant to report crimes to the police crime may appear lower than it is.
 Second, there may be differences between the laws of various states that make the reporting of certain crime categories inconsistent.
 For these reasons, the FBI cautions against using these statistics for comparison purposes, although this is a common practice in the media and even in government.